Graduate Students

 Title/Position

-Carrie is interested in conducting research in caregiving, withplans to focus on caregivers of children, adolescents, and younger adults who have complex medical issues.
-Carrie is an advocate for experiential learning opportunities.
+Carrie Means researches caregiving, focusing on caregivers of children, adolescents, and young adults with complex medical needs.
+She also advocates for experiential learning opportunities.

 photo of kendra rooney.